Cover bild

 • Response Format: File

-Ein Edit Fields-Node erstellt a systematischen Filenamen in the Format YYYY-MM-DD_quelle_artikel-slug_img-01.jpg:
+Ein Edit Fields-Node created a systematischen Filenamen in the Format YYYY-MM-DD_quelle_artikel-slug_img-01.jpg:

 • Node: Edit Fields (Name: Edit Fields5)